 The Company accounts for income taxes under the asset and liability method.
 The Company recognizes deferred tax assets and liabilities for the future tax consequences attributable to (i) differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis, and (ii) operating losses and tax credit carryforwards.
 The Company measures existing deferred tax assets and liabilities using enacted tax rates expected to apply to taxable income in the years in which the Company expects to have temporary differences realized or settled.
 The Company recognizes in the (benefit) provision for income taxes, the effect on deferred tax assets and liabilities of a change in tax rates in the period that includes the enactment date.
-The Company periodically evaluates deferred tax assets whether it is likely that the deferred tax assets will be realized.
-In determining whether a valuation allowance is required, the Company considers the timing of deferred tax reversals, current year taxable income and historical performance.
-Valuation allowances are provided against deferred tax assets when it is more-likely-than-not that some portion or all of the deferred tax asset will not be realized.
+The Company periodically evaluates deferred tax assets to assess whether it is likely that the deferred tax assets will be realized.
+In determining whether a valuation allowance is required, the Company considers the timing of deferred tax assets when it is more-likely-than-not that some portion or all of the deferred tax asset will not be realized.